What Are Whales Doing With Twilio - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Twilio options trades today is 367.27 with a total volume of 2,006.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Twilio's big money trades within a strike price range of $180.0 to $290.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Twilio's whale activity within a strike price range from $120.0 to $550.0 in the last 30 days.

 Twilio Option Volume And Open Interest Over Last 30 Days